tldr-pages/tldr/pages/linux/wpctl.md

 > Tool for managing WirePlumbler, a session and policy manager for PipeWire.
 > More information: <https://pipewire.pages.freedesktop.org/wireplumber/>.

-- List all of the objects managed by WirePlumber:
+- List all objects managed by WirePlumber:

 `wpctl status`